Karl Stumpp

 Karl Stumpp (12 May 1896 - 20 January 1982) was a German ethnographer of Black Sea German origin who devoted himself to the study of Germans in Eastern Europe and Southeastern Europe, especially those from the lands of the former Russian Empire.
 Starting out as a pre-war academic and teacher, during the German-Soviet portion of World War II, he led Special Command Unit Dr Karl Stumpp (also called in SS Sonderkommando Dr Karl Stumpp), which had been named after him in honour of his prior work on Russian German ethnology.
 This operation sought to classify the inhabitants of ethnic German and Swedish settlements whom the Nazis favoured.
 It also classified those of other ethnicities including Ukrainians and Jews.
 In the postwar period, Stumpp escaped punishment for his wartime service to the Nazi regime.
 Instead, he returned to teaching and served as the long-time chairman of the Association of Germans from Russia, travelling to North America to visit and lecture to the Russian German diaspora communities there.

 Early life

-Stumpp was born to ethnic German parents in Dobro-Olexandrivka (also called in Alexanderhilf), near Odessa, in the Grossliebental district of the Kherson Governorate of the Russian Empire.
+Stumpp was born to ethnic German parents in Alexanderhilf, near Odessa, in Kherson Governorate of the Russian Empire.
 At an early age he emigrated to Germany for his studies.

-Stumpp's parents were Jakob Stumpp (1864-1918) and his wife Katharina nee König (1864-1945).
-After graduating from the German high school in Odessa, Stumpp studied from 1918-1922 at the Eberhard Karls University in Tübingen.
+Stumpp's parents were Jakob Stumpp (1864–1918) and his wife Katharina nee König (1864–1945).
+After graduating from the German high school in Odessa, Stumpp studied from 1918 to 1922 at the Eberhard Karls University in Tübingen.
 There he participated in the founding of the Association of those studying German Colonists.